• Home

 Let the cake cool almost completely in the bundt pan before trying to remove.

 When ready, flip the cake upside on a cake plate or stand.
 I gently tap the cooled pan and the cake comes right out.
+If it gets stuck, gently use a small spatula to loosen the sides.

-Step 11: Make the Chocolate Glaze
+Step 9: Make the Easy Chocolate Ganache

 Once melted, whisk in the water and corn syrup until smooth and combined.

-Step 12: Decorate the Cake
+Step 10: Decorate the Cake

 Immediately pour the glaze over the top of the cake and let it drip down the sides.

 Add more sprinkles to the wet glaze so they stick.
+Enjoy!

 Expert Baking Tips